bjd39/lupi-ndp/README.md

 }
 ```

-This repository contains the code to run all of the experiments and produce all the plots included in the paper.
-A neat colab notebook will be added shortly.
+This repository contains the code to run all of the experiments included in the paper.
+The colab notebook reproduces the varying-stiffness experiment for the LUPI-NDP and can be easily modified to use the NDP or run the varying-drag experiment.